Multiple zeta value cycles in low weight: Integrals and multiple zeta values

 \section{Integrals and multiple zeta values}

 We present here a sketch of how to associate an integral to cycles $\Lc_{01}$, $\Lcu_{01}$ and $\Lc_{011}$.
-The author will directly follow the algorithm describe in \cite{GanGonLev05}[Section 9] and put in detailed practice in \cite{GanGonLev06}.
+The author will directly follow the algorithm described in \cite{GanGonLev05}[Section 9] and put in detailed practice in \cite{GanGonLev06}.
 There will be no general review of the direct Hodge realization from Bloch-Kriz motives \cite{BKMTM}[Section 8 and 9].
-Gangl, Goncharov and Levine construction seems to consist in setting particular choices of representatives in the intermediate Jacobians for their algebraic cycles.
+Gangl, Goncharov and Levin's construction seems to consist in setting particular choices of representatives in the intermediate Jacobians for their algebraic cycles.

-The author does not have yet a good enough general understanding of this Hodge realization.
+However, the goal of this paper is not to formalize such an idea.
 That is why computations below are only outlined.
 In particular, the lack of precise knowledge of the ``algebraico-topological cycle algebra'' described in \cite{GanGonLev05} makes it difficult to control how ``negligible'' cycles are killed looking at the $\HH^0$ of its bar construction.